 Types of Cesareans

 Emergent cesareans are the least common and require quick and seamless intervention to deliver your baby safely.
 There typically isn’t much time to explain or provide special accommodations in this circumstance.
-In this situation, as your medical providers, our goal is to get you into the operating room and deliver your baby as soon as possible.
+As your medical providers, our goal is to get you into the operating room and deliver your baby as soon as possible.4

-In the instances of scheduled or nonemergent cesareans, there is typically time to discuss and implement delivery preferences with your medical care providers.
-During your pregnancy, I highly recommend educating yourself about delivery preference options available to you.
-You may find during this education that there are specific preferences that align with your beliefs and desires.
+In scheduled and unplanned cesareans, there is typically time to discuss and implement delivery preferences with your medical care providers.3,4 During your pregnancy, I highly recommend educating yourself about the delivery preference options available to you.
+You may find specific preferences that align with your beliefs and desires.
 Of course, I always recommend discussing these preferences with your care providers and partner during your pregnancy.

-A gentle cesarean, sometimes referred to as a “family-centered birth,” may appeal to you.
-This is a surgical procedure in which your baby will be born but helps incorporate some practices that may help it feel less “surgical.”
+A gentle cesarean, sometimes called a “family-centered birth,” may appeal to you.
+This is a surgical procedure in which your baby will be born, but it incorporates practices to help it feel less “surgical.”5

-During a routine cesarean birth, it is customary for a mother to wear a surgical gown with her arms sometimes strapped down and drapes hung, so you cannot see the procedure.
-However, during a gentle cesarean, the mother may wear her own gown (if the hospital approves) and have her hands free.
-They may use a clear drape, so the mother and partner can see the baby being born!
+During a routine cesarean birth, it is customary for a mother to wear a surgical gown with her arms sometimes strapped down and drapes hung so you cannot see the procedure.6 However, during a gentle cesarean, the mother may wear her own gown (if the hospital approves) and have her hands free.
+They may use a clear drape so the mother and partner can see the baby being born!7

-Sometimes medical providers will dim the lights, incorporate limited talking, and play music of your choice.
+Sometimes, medical providers will dim the lights, incorporate limited talking, and play music of your choice.
 They may move medical equipment that allows quicker skin-to-skin access and easier bonding with your baby.
-A gentle cesarean birth may also allow the partner and newborn to remain in the operating room during the surgical procedure.
+A gentle cesarean birth may also allow the partner and newborn to remain in the operating room during the surgical procedure.5

-After pediatric evaluation, the baby can be moved from the warmer to the mother’s chest while still on the operating room table.
-Studies have shown that skin-to-skin in the first hour after birth can help babies transition from womb to world, help regulate their body temperature, respiratory rate, glucose levels, and improve breastfeeding success.2 There are numerous benefits for mothers as well.
-These include decreased bleeding after delivery, lower levels of the stress hormone (cortisol), and improved bonding, to name a few!
-As a labor, delivery, and postpartum nurse who has been present in many cesarean births, I have even seen babies latch to the breast while mom is still on the operating room table.
+After pediatric evaluation, the baby can be moved from the warmer to the mother’s chest while still on the operating room table.5 Studies have shown that skin-to-skin in the first hour after birth can help babies transition from womb to world.
+It can also improve breastfeeding success and help regulate their body temperature, respiratory rate, and glucose levels.2 There are numerous benefits for mothers as well.
+These include decreased bleeding after delivery, lower stress hormone (cortisol) levels, and improved bonding, to name a few!2,6 As a labor, delivery, and postpartum nurse who has been present in many cesarean births, I have even seen babies latch to the breast while mom is still on the operating room table.
 It is one of the most amazing things ever!

 View this post on Instagram